One of China’s many startup communities built by the government

 (Published, Sociology of Religion)

 Tien, Grace.
-Surrogate Kinship Ties and the Unhoused
+Surrogate Kinship Networks and the Unhoused.

-Invited to present at AOM 2025, MIT Equitable Opportunity Conference 2025
+• Invited to present at AOM 2025, MIT Equitable Opportunity Conference 2025, Association for Public Policy Analysis and Management 2025

 Monograph